drj-io/bhyve-zone-interval/README.md

 # bhyve-api-interval

-Run a Bhyve irrigation zone at a set interval.
+Run through a list of Bhyve irrigation zone at a set interval and turn them on for a given time (in seconds) and off for a given time (in seconds) and wait for a given time (in seconds).
 I use this to blow out my irrigation lines with a consumer grade air compressor.

 Use at your own risk.